 But, even though the possibility was flatly contradicted in DHs, it is a seductively easy speculation to propose that Tom’s rage might have been added to Harry’s in the exchange with Albus.

-And when Harry brought up the subject of Draco celebrating in the RoR.
+Or, when Harry brought up the subject of Draco celebrating in the RoR.
 The Scar-O-Vision reading would be tempting to draw upon, since Tom would then have known that the invasion/assassination was likely to come off that same night — as soon as Albus was out of the castle — and he may have had matters of his own to tend to regarding it.
 That was certainly a larger team of DEs who showed up than you would have expected to turn up on less than an hour’s notice.
-Particularly since these were all DEs who were walking free, with their own responsibilities, not collected into one secure location with nothing else to do but to be deployed at their master’s whim.
-But, unfortunately there is just too much contradictory evidence strewn about in DHs which (for a wonder) is plausible enough in itself to constitute a viable contradiction to John’s theory.
+Particularly since these were all DEs who were walking free, with their own responsibilities, not collected into one secure location with nothing else to do but wait to be deployed at their master’s whim.
+But, unfortunately there is altogether too much contradictory evidence strewn about in DHs which (for a wonder) is just plausible enough in itself to constitute a viable contradiction to John’s theory.

 But did Albus realize that?
 He was all too well aware of the possibility of Tom’s “dropping in”.